Courses may include

 COMP 1230 - Computer Essentials

-This course is intended to provide Culinary Skills, Culinary Management, Baking and Pastry Arts, and Boulanger and Baking Arts students with the recipe management and computer skills, including basic electronic spreadsheets, required to communicate and operate within a professional kitchen environment.
+This course is intended to provide students with recipe management and computer skills, including basic electronic spreadsheets, required to communicate and operate within a professional kitchen environment.

 COOK 1085 - Baking and Pastry Art Theory